Top 3 Jobs for Highest Civil Engineer Salary

-Civil Engineering is the second oldest engineering field after Military Engineering and also one of the most popular types of engineering programs in universities.
-To earn a high-level civil engineer salary you must largely contribute to the environment and buildings around us.
-Such structures include roads, bridges, canals, dams, and buildings.
-Civil engineers basically deal with building everything around us.
-Due to its strict requirements, civil engineering is one of the highest paid careers you can find.
+Civil engineering is the second oldest engineering field after military engineering and also one of the most popular types of engineering programs in universities.
+To earn a high-level civil engineer starting salary you must largely contribute to the infrastructure, environment, road, bridges, and all standing and under-ground buildings and tunnels around us.
+Such structures also include highways, rivers, canals, dams, and transportation systems.
+Civil engineer jobs basically deal with designing, developing, building, maintaining, and transforming everything around us.
+Due to its strict requirements, civil engineering is one of the highest-paid careers you can find.
 It is also a real challenge!

-In this article, we are going to discuss 3 career paths for highest civil engineer salary, but first, let’s explain in more details what civil engineering is and which different sub-fields or branches exist.
+In this article, we are going to discuss 3 career paths for the highest civil engineer salary, but first, let’s examine in more detail what civil engineering is and which different subfields or branches exist.
+This will help new civil engineering graduates to decide what path to pursue.
+According to ZipRecruiter, a civil engineer’s average starting salary ranges from $19.67 in North Carolina to $26.82 in New York, but keep in mind this varies on many different factors, such as company and location.

 What is Civil Engineering?

-Civil Engineering is the discipline that leads to designing, construction, and maintenance of the physical and natural environment.
+Civil Engineering job description focuses on the discipline that leads to designing, construction, and maintenance of the physical and natural environment.
 It begins in the public sector from the municipal areas, the national governments, up to the private sectors, and even in individual homes and international companies.

-Civil Engineering has several fields, and these include Material Science Engineering, which studies fundamental characteristics of materials such as ceramics, concrete, asphalt concrete, heavy metals including aluminum, steel, thermosetting polymers, polymethylmethacrylate and carbon fibers.
-It involves protection, prevention and combining two types of metals to produce another metal with a desirable property.
+New civil engineers can choose from several fields, and these include Material Science Engineering, which studies fundamental characteristics of materials such as ceramics, concrete, asphalt concrete, heavy metals including aluminum, steel, thermosetting polymers, polymethylmethacrylate and carbon fibers.
+It involves protection, prevention, and combining two types of metals to produce another metal with a desirable property.

-Another field of Civil Engineering is called Coastal Engineering.
+Another type of civil engineering job is called Coastal Engineering.
 This deals with managing the coastal areas which involve the protection and defense against flooding and erosion respectively.

 Then there is Construction Engineering, which involves planning, execution, transportation of materials, development of sites based on hydraulic, environmental, structural, and geotechnical engineering.

-Earthquake Engineering is another branch of Civil Engineering.
-It covers designing structures so they can withstand hazardous earthquake incidents.
+Earthquake Engineering is another branch of Civil Engineering jobs.
+This covers designing structures so they can withstand hazardous earthquake incidents.
 It is the aim of this field to understand the components of structures built on unstable grounds and predict the possible consequences or effects of earthquakes.
 This area is responsible for the design, construction, and maintenance of structures.

 The Environmental Engineering branch of Civil Engineering, on the other hand, deals with the sanitation of the environment.
 It is also called Sanitary Engineering.
 This field manages how chemical, biological, or thermal waste are treated.
 It is responsible for the purification of water and air and remediation of contaminated sites after waste disposal or contamination.